 Corrective Chiropractic Care is one of the most advanced and important types of treatment and is usually seen as an investment that will get your body working at its best and prevent a lot of future problems.
 If all that the chiropractor does is to reduce the pain and fails to correct the underlying structural issue, the chances of the condition recurring are high.
 In order to prevent a rapid recurrence of symptoms and future complications, it is often necessary to continue chiropractic care even though your symptoms are gone.

 In this phase, the goal is often structural and functional changes.
-Depending on your particular circumstances, you may begin doing exercises and stretches either at the center or at home to help accelerate your healing.
+Depending on your condition or functional capability, you may begin doing stretches or exercises at home or at the New Wave Corrective Chiropractic Care Center to help accelerate your the healing process.
 There is usually a period of remodeling and strengthening, followed by a period of maintaining these changes.

-Do not be discouraged if you have mild flare-ups in your symptoms on occasion.
-This is normal.
-Flare-ups are bound to occur during this phase because your body has not fully healed.
-Depending on the severity of your injury or condition and how long you have been suffering from it, this phase of your care may last anywhere from a few months to a couple of years.
+Occasional mild flare-ups in your symptoms may occur during this stage of your healing process, don’t let this discourage you as this is normal.
+Since your body has not yet fully healed, flare-ups are bound to occur during this phase.
+Depending on the severity of your condition or injury, and the length of time you have been suffering with it, this phase of healing may last a few months to a couple of years.

 Once healing has occurred and the corrections have been maintained, the third and final phase, Wellness Care can begin.
 In a perfect world, everyone would start chiropractic care in this phase and the chance of needing the first two phases would be a lot less.